darkoverlordofdata/exspresso/readme.md

-# Exspresso v0.10.19
+# Exspresso v0.10.20

-A classy mvc web framework written in CoffeeScript.
+An MVC Web Framework written in CoffeeScript.

-Exspresso Features:
+Exspresso uses adapter classes to wrap connect middleware

   * Runs on the connect.js http stack
   * Magic: Prototype Injection makes all controller members available in all libs, models, and views.